loonghao/wecom-bot-mcp-server

 )

-# Send text message and mention users
+# Send markdown_v2 message with tables and lists (default)

 await send_message(